ApptuitAI/apptuit-py/README.md

 working as expected or not, as well as to get a sense of how many points are being sent and the latency of the Apptuit API.
 These meta metrics are described below.

-- `apptuit.reporter.send.total` - Total number of points sent
+- `apptuit_reporter_send_total` - Total number of points sent
-- `apptuit.reporter.send.successful` - Number of points which were succssfully processed
+- `apptuit_reporter_send_successful` - Number of points which were succssfully processed
-- `apptuit.reporter.send.failed` - Number of points which failed
+- `apptuit_reporter_send_failed` - Number of points which failed
-- `apptuit.reporter.send.time` - Timing stats of of the send API
+- `apptuit_reporter_send_time` - Timing stats of of the send API

 #### Python Process Metrics
 The `ApptutiReporter` can also be configured to report various metrics of the Python process it is running in.
-By default it is disabled but you can enable it by passing setting the parameter `collect_process_metrics` to `True` when creating the reporter object.
+By default it is disabled but we can enable it by passing setting the parameter `collect_process_metrics` to `True` when creating the reporter object.
 The reporter will collect metrics related to the system resource usage by the process (cpu, memory, IPC etc.) as well as metrics related to garbage collection and threads.
 The complete list of all the metrics collected is provided below:
-- `python.cpu.time.used.seconds` - Total time spent by the process in user mode and system mode.
+- `python_cpu_time_used_seconds` - Total time spent by the process in user mode and system mode.
-- `python.memory.usage.bytes` - Total amount of memory used by the process.
+- `python_memory_usage_bytes` - Total amount of memory used by the process.
-- `python.page.faults` - Total number of page faults received by the process.
+- `python_page_faults` - Total number of page faults received by the process.
-- *`python.process.swaps` - Total number of times the process was swapped-out of the main memory.
+- *`python_process_swaps` - Total number of times the process was swapped-out of the main memory.
-- `python.block.operations` - Total number of block input and output operations.
+- `python_block_operations` - Total number of block input and output operations.
-- `python.ipc.messages` - Total number of inter-process messages sent and received by the process.
+- `python_ipc_messages` - Total number of inter-process messages sent and received by the process.
-- *`python.system.signals` - Total number of signals received by the process.
+- *`python_system_signals` - Total number of signals received by the process.
-- `python.context.switches` - Total number of context switches of the process.
+- `python_context_switches` - Total number of context switches of the process.
-- `python.thread` - Count of active, demon and dummy threads.
+- `python_thread` - Count of active, demon and dummy threads.
-- `python.gc.collection` - Count of objects collected in gc for each generation.
+- `python_gc_collection` - Count of objects collected in gc for each generation.
-- `python.gc.threshold` - Value of garbage collector threshold for each generation.
+- `python_gc_threshold` - Value of garbage collector threshold for each generation.

 **Note** - Metrics marked with `*` are zero on Linux because it does not support them